kadena-io/scalableBFT.github.io/azure/index.md

     - `node_image`:
        - `sku`: the Kadena ScalableBFT image SKU Id.
        - `version`: the Kadena ScalableBFT image SKU version.
     - `node_count`: the number of nodes you'd like to spin up.
+The community version of ScalableBFT supports maximum of 4 nodes.
     - `node_region`: the region of the node VMs.
 It needs to be the same as the Ansible monitor VM.
     - `node_size`: the size of the VM.
 It vary depending on the scale of project.
 For exploration, we recommend Standard B1s.

 See the example below:

         ```